C0dymesh/Tipped/README.md

 * [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

-- [ ] Add a cleaner UI to make the app for visually appealing
+* [ ] Add a cleaner UI to make the app more visually appealing.
+* [ ] Adding constraints to the view controllers so the app resizes depending on what device it's running on.
+* [ ] Add an app icon and splash screen.
+* [ ] Add an icon for the navigation bar button for settings.
+* [ ] Allow the user to enter a custom tip amount.

 ## Video Walkthrough